Fdawgs/node-unrtf/API.md

 ### unRTF.convert(file, [options]) ⇒ <code>Promise.&lt;(string\|Error)&gt;</code>

-Converts a RTF file to HTML/LaTeX/RTF/TXT.
+Converts an RTF file to HTML/LaTeX/RTF/TXT.
 UnRTF will use the directory of the original file to store embedded pictures.

 **Kind**: instance method of [<code>UnRTF</code>](#UnRTF)